 Young.
 Fresh.
 Hip.
 Current.
 Real.
 Gen Y. Gen Z. Millennial.
 If you’ve been around the voiceover industry for more than a week you’ve probably learned those terms by heart.
 They are the adjectives that have dominated voiceover casting for the past five years, as buyers have flocked to youthful talent with the sound of the 18-34 generation that is so heavily targeted, especially in advertising.

 Indeed, many middle-aged and senior talent who have entered the market in the past decade with golden voices and enunciation to spare have been shocked to find demand for their dulcet tones on the wane, and have struggled to understand why experience and gravitas no longer seemed to fit the majority of casting specs.

-The world has been tumultuous for awhile, but with an economy that was generally doing well, low unemployment, and few large-scale concerns other than daily grumbles about politics or corporate greed, the order of the day for the better part of the twenty-teens was chill, casual, and relaxed.
+The world has been tumultuous for a while, but with an economy that was generally doing well, low unemployment, and few large-scale concerns other than daily grumbles about politics or corporate greed, the order of the day for the better part of the twenty-teens was chill, casual, and relaxed.
 Less-is-more dominated the voice casting zeitgeist, and the fresher and less intentional your reads the better.
-Talent under 30 owned castings in broadcast genres, and were making strong inroads into even traditionally weighty fields like Corporate Narration, E-Learning, and Medical Narration.
+Talent under 30 owned castings in broadcast genres, and made strong inroads into even traditionally weighty fields like Corporate Narration, e-Learning, and Medical Narration.

 If your sound is 40+, this is your moment.
 The market is calling.
 Are you prepared to answer?

 As for you youngsters…..us middle-aged folks are happy to see you booking again, but please…..stay the hell off of our lawn.